m0rt1c/servo-js-fuzz/README.md

 `cargo afl fuzz -i in/random -o out target/debug/<target_name>`

-Note you  may change the `in/random` folder to select different starting inputs Note that folder in/custom is not tracked by git and you may use it to test new inputs
+Note you may change the `in/random` folder to select different starting inputs Note you may use just the `in` folder to select all starting inputs Note that folder in/custom is not tracked by git and you may use it to test new inputs